fvgtekken/would-you-rather/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## About Would You Rather Project:
+This Project (Would You Rather) is part of the React Nanodegree programs of Udacity, the main goal of this exercise is to learn the architecture of Redux using React.
+This project is number four and is under review.
+If you want to learn more about Udacity and their React Nanodegree please visit the follow link (https://www.udacity.com/course/react-nanodegree--nd019)

+Would You Rather is a web app where you can make and vote questions.
+You can loging selecting differents users that have been mocked up and saved in local storage also it is possible to see a Dashboard sorted by the users who maked and Answerd more questions.

 ## Available Scripts

 In the project directory, First you must install the dependencies then can run: